 The Columbus area saw very little rain over the summer, and that trend has continued this September.
 This severe drought is affecting other parts of the state as well.
-How does the current dry period compare to other droughts historically, though?
+How does the current dry period compare to the worst Columbus droughts historically, though?

 Top 10 Longest Periods with No Measurable Precipitation, in Total Days